High Point Friends School

-High Point Friends School (HPFS), is a Quaker institution in High Point, North Carolina, USA, founded by members of High Point Monthly Meeting in 1963.
-It is an independent, secondary school serving approximately 109 students, aged 12 months to 8th grade.
-The school offers a standard learning experience.
+High Point Friends School (HPFS), is a Quaker institution in High Point, North Carolina, United States, founded by members of High Point Monthly Meeting in 1963.
+It is an independent preschool, primary school, and lower secondary school, serving approximately 109 students, aged 12 months to 8th grade.
+The school offers standard learning experiences.
+The school's mission is "to foster academic excellence, spiritual values and social responsibility within the context of Quaker Christian principles".

 Facilities

 The school is located on the grounds of High Point Friends Meeting at 800 Quaker Lane in central High Point.
 Its main building is the Honbarrier Educational Center, a brick, Georgian Revival-style building that includes a media center/library and classrooms for lower and middle school classes.
 The campus includes a gymnasium with two rock climbing walls named after the teacher Adam Worley, a theater stage, gardens tended by middle school students and a small soccer field.
-No lunch is prepared on campus.